 RAWLINSON, Hugh George.
-Middlesbrough 12.5.1880 — Isle of Wight 8.6.1957.
+Middlesbrough, North Yorkshire 12.5.1880 — Isle of Wight 8.6.1957.
 British Civil Servant and Historian in India.
 Son of Rev. George R. and Evelyne Hearn.
 After classical studies at Cambridge, Emmanuel College (M.A.), he joined Ceylon Educational Servive in 1903.
-Moving to India in 1908, he was Principal and Professor of English at Karnatak College in Dharwar in 1917–23 and then at Deccan College in Poona.
+Moving to India in 1908, he was Principal and Professor of English (or English History?) at Karnatak College in Dharwar in 1917–23 and then at Deccan College in Poona.
 Retired in 1933, but remained in India until 1940 still working for government in various capacities.
+Back in the U.K. worked in government service to 1944, then taught classics at Birkbeck College of University of London.
+C.I.E.
+1933.
 Married 1910 Rose Fitzpatrick, one son.

-As the list below shows, his interests lied mainly in modern history and his works on ancient times were not particularly remarkable.
+As the list below shows, Rawlinson’s interests lied mainly in modern history and his works on ancient times were not particularly remarkable.
+Thus e.g. his Intercourse was not quite up-to-date in 1916 and the 2nd edition was only slightly revised ignoring all recent scholarship (as was pointed out by O. Stein in a review).

 – Bactria: the history of a forgotten empire.
 24+175 p.
 L. 1912.